 BROKE TIP: Midnight traffic is very light compared to morning traffic.

-On top of that, the broke investor will go out and continue to go after growing and investing in oneself.
-Now back to the Broke Investor’s account habits.
+On top of that, The Broke Investor will continue to grow and invest on time well spent.
+Now back to Ihe Broke Investor’s account habits.
 There is a phrase that has gone around, maybe you’ve heard it.
 Don’t spend more than you make.
 Well, as with any abstinence of things that brings someone great pleasures, you tend to relapse.

 Here come the excuses 🙂

 Getting out of a Broken Gear

 Early November usually sets off the chain of celebrations for birthdays, holidays, gatherings, etc. This year was no different.
 Problem comes when you set a budget for yourself and know that you have certain portions going to certain places.
 One little bump to your budget can cause your own personal market to dip tremendously, if not corrected.

 After spending the first $100 on a great afternoon with loved ones, the next day felt like a great time to eat out again.
 A couple days after, the gyro from this great Mediterranean restaurant was calling me and later that day, a couple of ice creams to go with it.